LinwoodDev/Butterfly/docs/docs/README.md

 		By default this bar has the <ScribbleLoop/> lasso tool; the <Pen/> pen tool; the <Path/> path erase tool; the <ArrowCounterClockwise/> undo and <ArrowClockwise/> redo butons, and the <Hand/> hand tool.
 Then you have the <Plus/> button to add elements to the tool bar, the <Wrench/> button to configure the document, and finally the <Lock/> tool to look the zoom and/or the position of the screen.
 		### Important notes
 		1. If some of the element on the toolbar are not visible to you, or swipe left and right to reveal further elements.
-		2. After selecting a tool, a small menu will appear.
+		2. After selecting a tool, a small menu will appear to configure the it.
 Long clicking the tool again will allow you to drag it to a new position
 		3. You can add more tools to the toolbar by clicking the <Plus/> plus sign.
 	</TabItem>
 </Tabs>